-However, if you are deficient or have another condition that may benefit from higher doses, your physician may recommend a supplement.
+However, if you are deficient or have another condition that may benefit from higher doses, your doctor may recommend a supplement.

-In particular, niacin supplements may be recommended for people with high cholesterol and heart disease risk factors, but who can't take statins.
+In particular, niacin supplements may be recommended for people with high cholesterol and heart disease risk factors but cannot take statins.

-Bottom Line: Niacin supplements may be recommended for certain conditions.
-However, they can have negative side effects and should be discussed with your healthcare provider.
+Niacin supplements may be recommended for certain conditions.
+However, they can have negative side effects, so you should always discuss with your healthcare provider before taking niacin.

 However, supplemental forms are sometimes recommended to treat certain medical conditions, including high cholesterol.